APN-At-Weshack/Weshack-final-project/README.md

 ## Future Improvements
 - Support for additional languages.
 - Support for mobile devices and offline functionality.
 - Visual aids and diagrams for user engagement.
+- Ability to read your past conversations in detail

 ---